calsaviour/longevity/README.md

-2. When generating the dataset I simplified myself the work so all dates are just years (I didn't bother with the month or day of the year, so at best this can only ever be accurate to the year).
+2. When generating the dataset I simplified myself the work so all dates are just years (I didn't bother with the month or day of the year, so at best this can only ever be accurate to the year, this is easy to change however).

 3. Some pictures in the dataset (I estimate <2%) have more than one person in them, which is "corrupt" data.